SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-6-more-meat-on-the-bone.markdown

-                                                                            So be fore we start loading we call the “SelectStorage” function, which calls up the guide to the screen, but only if there is more than one storage device available, which is good so we do not pester the player unless there is a choice to be made.&nbsp;
+                                                                            So be fore we start loading we call the “SelectStorage” function, which calls up the guide to the screen, but only if there is more than one storage device available, which is good so we do not pester the player unless there is a choice to be made.

-                                                                            Next is where the iAsyncResult comes in, when we call the guide there is a period of time between it displaying and the player making a choice, now you can either keep checking if the guide had been closed or simply let the guide tell you, I’ve opted for the second approach as it is much cleaner.&nbsp; So when the guide is closed, it calls the “GetDevice” function (not that it is mentioned in the BeginShowStorageDeviceSelector call) and passes the result of the users action as a IAsyncResult.&nbsp; we can then query this to get the storage device and then continue loading or saving.
+                                                                            Next is where the iAsyncResult comes in, when we call the guide there is a period of time between it displaying and the player making a choice, now you can either keep checking if the guide had been closed or simply let the guide tell you, I’ve opted for the second approach as it is much cleaner.
+So when the guide is closed, it calls the “GetDevice” function (not that it is mentioned in the BeginShowStorageDeviceSelector call) and passes the result of the users action as a IAsyncResult.  we can then query this to get the storage device and then continue loading or saving.